klavinslab/protocols_aquarium_1_0/cloning/in_vitro/primer_dilution.md

 Day 1

-1. Add 10 ml of stock IDT to 1.5 ml tube
+1. Add 10 ul of stock IDT to 1.5 ml tube
-2. Add 90 ml of TE to the same 1.5 ml tube
+2. Add 90 ul of TE to the same 1.5 ml tube

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -